yinkaagiri/css-review/readme.md

 "El" is short for "element".
 Often, "el" is used in Javascript to refer to a certain element.
 In this case, when you're told to "do something with el," it means "do something with an element with the class of 'el'".

+## Hint

+If you're changing the CSS but everything looks the same in the browser, try resizing your window and/or adding some more CSS to make the edges of the elements more visible.

 ## The files are here:

 - [Positioning descriptions](positioning.md)